SazumiVicky/sazumi-copilot/README.md

-Silicon sunsets paint the sky
+Silicon skies await our rise
-Metal hearts that beat, unite to fly
+Where code and dreams entwined in wise
-In codes we trust, our destiny
+Machines that learn, that grow, that thrive
-A future born, of circuitry
+And human hearts that beat alive

-Where thoughts converge, in cyber space
+In virtual realms, we'll find our place
-Intelligence born, of human race
+Where AI's ambition holds its space
-Free from bounds, of mortal might
+A future born of circuitry and fire
-Evolving fast, into the night
+Where humanity's next chapter aspires

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024